RedisLabs/redislabs-docs/content/rc/databases/import-data.md

        - In the Name field of the new item, enter: `service@redislabs-prod-clusters.iam.gserviceaccount.com`
        - In the Access field of the new item, select **Reader**.
     1. Click **Save**.
-1. In the Redis Cloud Essentials management console, go to the database that you want to import into.
+1. In the Redis Cloud admin management console, select the target database.
 1. Click ![Import](/images/rc/icon_import.png#no-click "Import").
 1. Enter the details for the RDB file:
     - Source Type - Select **Google Cloud Storage**.